 With such fantastic sea creatures, it’s no wonder that diving and bay tours are popular.
 Almost all of these tours feature a stop at Playa Isla Coronado, an island/beach in the bay that looks like it came straight from a Hollywood movie set.
 Loreto embodies the warmth and tranquility of Baja Sur.
 So much so, that some people turn around here and even take the Santa Rosalía ferry to Guaymas to form a combination mainland / Baja Peninsula road trip.

 Loreto to La Paz (220 miles, 4 hours)

-The beautiful coastal views continue for about another 1/2 past Loreto before you climb away from the coast and drop down into the farmland surrounding Cuidad Insurgentes and Ciudad Constitución.
+The beautiful coastal views continue for a little bit past Loreto before you climb away from the coast and drop down into the farmland surrounding Ciudad Insurgentes and Ciudad Constitución.
 These towns are reminiscent of farming in the California Imperial Valley with large green irrigated field alternating with dry brown land in fallow.
 The Transpeninsular Highway snakes along the middle of the Baja peninsula until you return back to the Gulf side at La Paz.

 La Paz to Cabo San Lucas (100 miles, 2 hours)

 You’re in the home stretch now.
 The road heads straight south out of La Paz, and the tip of Baja is only 100 miles away.
 You reach the Pacific coast at a surf town called Todos Santos.
 The breaks here are known to roll on and on before finally closing out.
 You hug the coast for a little while before reaching Cabo.
 My route has you passing all the way through town until you reach the public beach and the marina.